rockage/littledot/public/static/products/LD-ZERO/info.md

 - LD-ZERO is also compatible with some famou tubes such as 1T4, 1S5, CV784, etc., the choice is very rich, playability is very strong!

 - In general, due to its special structure, the tube amps need to work under the AC mains.
-But this time, LD-ZERO pioneered to let rechargeable batteries can also power it, so that the "portable gallows" has become a reality, playability upgraded again!
+But this time, LD-ZERO pioneered to let rechargeable batteries can also power it, so that the "portable tube amp" has become a reality, playability upgraded again!

 <BR>